Skip to main content

 D

-Blooms late March through April in zones 4–7, with erect yellow-green flower clusters 2–3 inches (5–8 cm) across appearing before or concurrent with leaf emergence.
-Individual clusters last 2–3 weeks.
-Samaras ripen September through October and are dispersed by wind, germinating prolifically the following spring.
+Erect yellow-green flower clusters 2-3 inches (5-8 cm) across open in late March through April in zones 4-7 before or concurrent with leaf emergence, averaging 2-3 weeks of bloom.
+Samaras ripen September through October and are dispersed by wind, germinating prolifically the following spring in both garden and natural-area settings.

 Detailed Descriptions